 You can drive from one end of Rocky Mountain National Park to the other in about 2 hours if you don’t make any stops.
-But Rocky Mountain National Park tours like this one point out the park’s many overlooks and trails, and if you’re planning on stopping to enjoy the view and take some of the shorter hikes along the way, you can easily spend 6 to 8 hours exploring the park.
+But Rocky Mountain National Park tours point out the park’s many overlooks and trails, and if you’re planning on stopping to enjoy the view and take some of the shorter hikes along the way, you can easily spend 6 to 8 hours exploring the park.

 Is It Worth Driving Through Rocky Mountain National Park?